mcorliss7239/corliss-dataviz-portfolio/final-project-part-two.md

 https://droughtmonitor.unl.edu/DmData/DataDownload/ComprehensiveStatistics.aspx

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used Copilot to complete operations in Tableau, brainstorm overall research goals, and rewrite some of my interview questions to sound more official.